Curriculum Intent Statement

 We offer a designed range of experiences and provision which support a full spectrum of academic, physical, spiritual , moral, social and cultural activities that enrich pupils' lives and provide them with the confidence, skills and knowledge to progress to the next stage of their education.

 We believe that our pupils should experience a rich curriculum which balances academic and personal development.
 We recognise the importance of all National Curriculum subjects.
 Physical and mental well-being are valued and prioritised through our consideration of curriculum design.
 We teach all subjects in the National Curriculum, as well as following the agreed local syllabus for Religious Education, along with a well-planned and structured program of personal development.
-Our aim is for our pupils to thrive and achieve well.
+Our aim is for our pupils to thrive and achieve well developing high ambitions and the knowledge and cultural capital to succeed in life.

 We plan our curriculum for security and depth of learning.
 To do this, we ensure that pupils don't just cover the curriculum but return to the key concepts, knowledge and skills over and over - each time gaining a deeper and more secure understanding, so that application of ideas and knowledge across different subjects is possible.